kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 #### Envoy resources naming

 Currently, we name clusters after their respective policies.
-Since the model includes only one match we can stick to the same pattern but prefix it with `mes_` which stands for `MeshExternalService`.
+Since the model includes only one match we can stick to the same pattern but prefix it with `meshexternalservice_`.
 Example:

 ```yaml